TECHFUND/techfund-blog/tfblog/content/post/rust/index.md

         }
     }
 ```

 The final structure should look something like this :

 {{< figure src="./dir.png" title="Directory structure" >}}

-This allows us to generate a node module that we can directly import inside node console
+This allows us to generate a node module that we can directly import inside node console.

-Simply run
+To build the project, simply run
 > cargo install nj-cli
+to install the nj-cli and
 > nj-cli build

-To generate dist/index.node which can be imported inside Node directly as a module.
+to build the module ( dist/index.node ) which can be imported inside Node directly.

 {{< figure src="./node.png" title="Node Module" >}}

-Finally we will modify our Express API to check both versions
+Finally we will modify our Express API to check performance of both versions

 ```js
     const express = require("express");
     const { readdir, stat } = require("fs/promises");